stratsys/Playbook.Template/README.md

 9. In your stack.yaml file, change the port and HostRegexp to expose your service on the given port, using the given host regexp.
 10. In `build_config.sh`, modify `PLAYBOOK_SERVICE` to be stack:service, as set in steps 4 and 8
 11. Push all changes to GIT.
 12. Create a new Azure DevOps pipeline in your project and import the .yaml-file file.
+Make sure that the variable group Github-Playbook exists in your Devops library.
 13.
 14. Profit!